MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/setup.md

 ### Import the solution

+Using an account with System Customizer permissions in an environment.
 Open [https://make.powerapps.com](https://make.powerapps.com).
 Go to the environment you either created or been allocated, in which the Approvals Kit should be hosted.

 The first step of the installation process is to install the solution.
 This step is required for every other component in the Approvals Kit to work.
 You'll either need to create a environment or to import into the existing environment (excluding the Default environment).